skip to content

 Wrong: I work full-time.

-fundraiser (event) or fundraising (adj. or gerund)
+fundraiser (event) or fundraising (adjective or gerund)

 G

-General Education Capitalize General Education as a proper noun when referring to the group of courses students must take to fulfill the requirements of their degree.
+General Education Capitalize as a proper noun when referring to the group of courses students must take to fulfill the requirements of their degree.
 Gen Ed is acceptable on second reference, especially when used in internal communications.

 When writing for external audiences, general education should not be treated as a proper noun, unless specifically talking about a formal title, such as the General Education program at WSU, or the General Education director.